 In this article, we’ll explore some examples of good data governance policies, review the anatomy of a data governance policy, and provide you with a format to help you get started on yours.

 If your organization is in the early stages of establishing best practices and standards around data, it can be hard to know where to start with your data governance policy.

-For example, here are some of the excellent publicly-available data governance policies you can use as models for your own policy.
+For example, here are some of the excellent publicly-available data governance policies and templates you can use as models for your own policy.

-- Oklahoma Office of Management & Enterprise Services - This example offers a very high-level coverage of policy and procedure but gets very detailed when discussing the groups involved in data governance — and what the roles and responsibilities are of each.
+- Oklahoma Office of Management & Enterprise Services - This data governance document template offers a very high-level coverage of policy and procedure but gets very detailed when discussing the groups involved in data governance — and what the roles and responsibilities are of each.

-- New Hampshire Department of Education - This policy identifies roles and responsibilities as well but dives deeper into the specific job duties of key individuals.
+- New Hampshire Department of Education - This data governance policy example identifies roles and responsibilities as well but dives deeper into the specific job duties of key individuals.
 It also outlines the intended outcomes of the policy, which is important for determining the success of data governance as a whole.

 - University of New South Wales (UNSW) Sydney - This university separated its data governance into two policies.
 They have a standard data governance policy and a research data governance & materials handling policy.
 Creating multiple policies is an effective approach if your organization manages large quantities of data in more than one category that have distinct roles and procedures attached to them.